IDontLikeOpen/IDontLikeOpen/README.md

 - 👋 Hi, I’m @IDontLikeOpen
 - 👀 I’m interested in React and other technologies
-- 🌱 I’m currently learning React and app dev in general
+- 🌱 I’m currently learning Vue and app dev in general
 - 💞️ I’m looking to collaborate on Vue
 - 📫 How to reach me idontlikeopen@gmail.com